 - Go to the Home tab, and select Conditional Formatting in the Styles section, and then Highlight Cells Rules, and then More Rules

-- Type in the custom rule (in this case, when the # of Units column value = 0) and then select Format (it’s OK if you leave the default cell anchoring in the cell coordinates)
+- Type in the custom rule (in this case, when the # of Units column value = 0) and then select Format (be sure to not have any cell anchoring in the cell coordinates)

 - Select the format that will result in the values disappearing (in this case, since the sheet background is already painted white, simply change the Font Color to white)